 What Happens When Satellite Data Caps Are Reached or Exceeded?

-Chrome and Firefox both have browser settings that can be adjusted to prevent videos from auto-playing, and even disable images from loading to really save on data.
-Tutorials are available to change these settings on Chrome and Firefox.
-If you want to minimize data usage and stop seeing pop-up advertisements, ad blocking extensions such as Adblock Plus are available for most browsers.
+- Change your browser and mobile settings.
+You can find tutorials on how to change settings in Chrome and Firefox that prevent auto-play and even disable images from loading to reserve data.
+If you want to minimize data usage and stop seeing pop-up advertisements, then ad blocking extensions such as Adblock Plus are available for most browsers.